 Sandy Creek Park Stream Restoration

-In summer 2003, a stream restoration project was completed on 2,461 linear feet of Sandy Creek in Sandy Creek Park.
+In the summer of 2003, a stream restoration project was completed on 2,461 linear feet of Sandy Creek in Sandy Creek Park.
 Also, a wetland restoration project on 3.1 acres was conducted as part of this project.
-The goals of the stream restoration were to improve water quality, reduce flooding, and restore aquatic and riparian habitat.
+The goals of the stream restoration were to improve water quality, reduce flooding, and restore aquatic and riparian habitats.
 The project site was the former City of Durham New Hope Creek Waste Water Treatment Facility.

 For the latest update on this and other stream restoration projects in the city, check out the Stream Restoration Project Fact Sheet (PDF).